LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

             pinGreen.SetDriveMode(GpioPinDriveMode.Output);
         }
 ```
-### What is inside of this init code-block?
+### What is in this init code-block?

 First we will create a gpio controller to let our code know all about the pins.
 ```c#
             var gpio = GpioController.GetDefault();
 ```

-Here we actually set the parameters for our previously created pins.
+Then we will set the parameters for our previously created pins.
 Our program need to know two things:

 1. what is the pin number? "your pin number is 35"
-2. is that pin input or output? "this pin is output"
+2. is the pin an input or an output? "this pin is an output"

 ```c#
             pinGreen = gpio.OpenPin(LED_PIN_GEEN);